sushantsp/Deep-Learning_Data-Engineering/C3_Data_Storage_and_Queries/C3W3/Week3_Readme.md

 ```
 This will give you insights into how the query will be executed, including whether it will use an index on the `customer_id` column or perform a full table scan.

 Using the **EXPLAIN** command is a valuable way to analyze and optimize your queries.
-If you have more questions about this or need further clarification, let me know!

 ### Advanced SQL Queries P1